Fix Search Engine Optimization Problems in 2026

 - Local score (15% weight) - Google Business Profile, local structured data, NAP consistency

-What search engine optimization results can you realistically expect?
+What search engine optimization results can you realistically expect

-| Optimisation type | Typical time to impact | Expected result |
+| Optimisation type | What to wait for | What to verify |

 |---|---|---|

-| Fix technical errors (crawl, HTTPS, canonical) | 1–2 weeks | Improved indexation, crawl efficiency |
+| Fix technical errors (crawl, HTTPS, canonical) | Google recrawl and reprocessing | Correct status, canonical, rendering, and indexability |

-| Rewrite content for E-E-A-T and answer-first format | 4–8 weeks | Improved featured snippet and AI citation rate |
+| Rewrite content for E-E-A-T and answer-first format | Reindexing and enough query data | Usefulness, engagement, query coverage, and conversions |

 How to start improving your search engine optimization - step by step